Feedback-Dominated Accretion Flows: Introduction

 \section{Introduction}

-Active galactic nuclei (AGN) are the brightest steady sources of electromagnetic radiation in the Universe \citep{Jiang+16b, Schindler+19}, are the dominant mechanism for supermassive black hole (SMBH) growth \citep{Soltan82, Marconi+04}, and play a key role in galaxy evolution \citep{KormendyRichstone95, FerrareseMerritt00, Tremaine+02}.
-Despite their central importance to multiple areas of astrophysics, and despite decades of progress in understanding their qualitative phenomenology, many aspects of AGN remain poorly understood.
-Long-standing questions exist concerning AGN variability timescales \citep{Clavel+91, Lawrence18}, the linear stability of AGN disks to thermal \citep{ShakuraSunyaev76, Piran78} and inflow \citep{LightmanEardley74} perturbations, and the geometry and physical origin of key components of AGN spectra (most notably, the broad line region and the corona, see e.g. \citealt{Wilkins+16} and \citealt{Netzer20}, respectively, for recent discussions of each).
-Two additional outstanding AGN puzzles, which are primary motivations for this paper, are the well-known Toomre instability \citep{Toomre1964} manifested by AGN disks at large radii \citep{ShlosmanBegelman89, Shlosman+90}, and the mismatch between inflow timescales and typical AGN lifetime.
+Active galactic nuclei (AGNs) are the brightest steady sources of electromagnetic radiation in the universe \citep{Jiang+16b, Schindler+19}, are the dominant mechanism for supermassive black hole (SMBH) growth \citep{Soltan82, Marconi+04}, and play a key role in galaxy evolution \citep{KormendyRichstone95, FerrareseMerritt00, Tremaine+02}.
+Despite their central importance to multiple areas of astrophysics, and despite decades of progress in understanding their qualitative phenomenology, many aspects of AGNs remain poorly understood.
+Long-standing questions exist concerning AGN variability timescales \citep{Clavel+91, Lawrence18}, the linear stability of AGN disks to thermal \citep{ShakuraSunyaev76, Piran78} and inflow \citep{LightmanEardley74} perturbations, and the geometry and physical origin of key components of AGN spectra (most notably, the broad-line region and the corona; see, \citealt{Wilkins+16} and \citealt{Netzer20}, respectively, for recent discussions of each).
+Two additional outstanding AGN puzzles, which are the primary motivations for this paper, are the well-known Toomre instability \citep{Toomre1964} manifested by AGN disks at large radii \citep{ShlosmanBegelman89, Shlosman+90}, and the mismatch between inflow timescales and typical AGN lifetime.